The 'Talking Stage' Is Nothing New – Here's How To Manage It

 Advertisement

-Dr Caroline West, Bumble’s sex & relationships expert, tells R29 that the talking stage today is an opportunity to find out about a potential partner, explaining that “it’s a time to see if your likes and dislikes are compatible, if you can communicate well, and if there are any red flags that you should be aware of.”
-While Dr West believes the talking stage is a positive part of modern day dating, you only need to scroll social media and see the memes and videos that show not everyone agrees.
-With TikTok pages talking about how stressful, time consuming and repetitive ‘talking to someone’ can be, although it can be a period of magical feelings and the beginning stages of a relationship, it can also be a minefield that we can all relate to somehow.
+Dr Caroline West, Bumble’s sex & relationships expert, tells R29 that the talking stage today is an opportunity to find out about a potential partner, explaining that “it’s a time to see if your likes and dislikes are compatible, if you can communicate well, and if there are any red or even pink flags that you should be aware of.”
+While Dr West believes the talking stage is a positive part of modern-day dating, you only need to scroll through social media and see the memes and videos that show not everyone agrees.
+With TikTok pages talking about how stressful, time-consuming and repetitive ‘talking to someone’ can be, although it can be a period of magical feelings and the beginning stages of a relationship, it can also be a minefield that we can all relate to somehow.

 Advertisement